haydenth/genetic_football/README.md

 For the unfamiliar, draftday.com is a psuedo-maybe-gambling website.
 Each week, you select a configuration of NFL players with a buy-in.
 The games happen and you get fantasy style points.
 Different games have different payouts but, in general, the more points you score, the better.

 What makes draftday unique (and computationally interesting) is that, for each player, there is a *cost constraint*.
 You're given a salary of usually $100,000 and you have to divvy it up among your team.
-For example, for a given week, the players will cost:
+For example, for a given week, the players have a cost (Salary) and a estimated performance (PPG = points per game).
+Here's some sample data:

 ```
 Position,PlayerName,Team,Opponent,Salary,PPG